 This is the third part of our exclusive documentary on Chiba Tsugutaka Sensei, the last Daito-ryu master of Shikoku.
-In this section, he explains the origins of the Takumakai and explains the influence of the Daito-ryu of Shikoku on the teaching of that school.
+In this section, he explains the origins of the founding of the Takumakai under the influence of the students of Takuma Hisa and Nakatsu Heizaburo.

 Third part of the documentary on the life of Chiba Tsugutaka Sensei, the Daito-ryu Aikijujutsu master of Shikoku (Click on "CC" to display subtitles)